apollographql/federation/ROADMAP.md

 ## What's Next

-### Next Release

-* `@tag` export to API schema
-* Compose user-defined directives in subgraphs

 ### Under Consideration

-* `@defer` support in query planning
+* Ability to add fields to one subgraph at a time, allowing those fields to be immediately usable by clients.
-* Subscriptions support in query planning
+* Subscriptions support in query planning.
 * Entity interfaces can be spread across multiple subgraphs & interface queries with `@interfaceObject` helper.
 * Harmonizing shared value types across subgraphs to a canonical desired state.
-* Advanced caching, auth, demand control, rate limiting, governance, and more!
+* Advanced caching, auth, demand control, rate limiting, governance, and more.
 * Importing shared types into subgraph schemas, to keep things more DRY.
 * Nested `@provides` support beyond what Fed 2 already supports natively.
-* Process subgraph and supergraph schemas with a new [core-schema-js](https://github.com/apollographql/core-schema-js) library.
-* Expanded use of [core schemas](https://github.com/apollographql/core-schema-js) to compose your own directives in subgraphs.
-* Type merging that can be relaxed even further with `@default` - [#1187](https://github.com/apollographql/federation/issues/1187)
-* Lots more!

 ## Released

+### Federation 2.1

+* Entity-based [`@defer` support](https://www.apollographql.com/docs/router/executing-operations/defer-support/) in query planning  (in [Preview](https://www.apollographql.com/docs/resources/product-launch-stages/)).
+* Added [@composeDirective](https://www.apollographql.com/docs/federation/federated-types/federated-directives/#composedirective) to specify directives that should be merged to the supergraph during composition.

 ### Federation 2 GA